 Image Manager is a new way for you to search, visualize, browse, and organize any images in your cloud storage bucket.
 Your Image Manager can be configured to detect all of the images stored in your bucket, or just the images that your users are accessing via imgix.
 Unlike cloud storage providers, imgix offers a visual interface with thumbnails of all of your images so you can quickly see the contents.

-Note: The Image Manager is a premium feature and may not be enabled for all accounts.
+Note: Image Manager is available only for accounts with certain pricing plans.
 Contact Support or your Account Manager to find out more.

 The Image Manager homepage will show the List View, which you can use to browse all of your images in a particular Source.
 You can switch between Sources by selecting from the Source dropdown in the upper left corner (you will not see a dropdown option if your Image Manager setup has only one Source with images).